 That evening we all converged at the main house for a formal sit down dinner.
 Oliver entered the room and said to Jeff “what’s with the dim lighting Jeff?
 Trying to save money?”
 This summed up Oliver.
 What he thought in private he said in public.
 Hurt feelings did not factor in.

 I was seated next to a man, who as I proceeded to get more and more drunk, morphed into Nicolas Cage.
 I asked him, “has anyone ever told you that you look like…” He said “Who?!”
 I said “You know who.”
 He said “Come on, say it.”
 I say it.
 “Nicolas Cage.”
 He smiles and says “All the time.
 In fact, one time a woman asked for my autograph and when I told her I wasn’t him she said she hates it when we actors lie about our identity, that it’s just plain rude.”
 He said he’d actually love to meet him one day.
 This prompted my Nicolas Cage story.
 I tell how……a long time ago…..I had a dream that Nicolas Cage and I were driving together in my car and I knew it was a dream that would happen in the future.
 A few months later, in real life, I was driving down Main St. in Santa Monica, and there he was, at a bus stop.
 I know I’m supposed to pick him up because I had dreamed it, but I chicken out and circle the block.
 I end up a street ahead of where he was initially but now he’s there too, where I am.
 He approaches the car and introduces himself as Nick, and asks if he can get a ride.
 He gets in the car and we drive, not speaking, just listening to John Lennon’s song “Oh Yoko.”
 After awhile he says “We’re together now.”
 I agree, in a blacked out hypnotized way, and then I realize what’s happening.
 Nicolas Cage is in my car, and I had dreamed it was going to happen.
 I lose my marbles and say “What’s going on here?
 I feel like I’m on drugs.”
 He says “What kind of drugs?
 Nicotine, caffeine?”
 I say “You know what kind of drugs.”
 He says “mushrooms?”
 I, very angrily shout, “WHERE DO YOU HAVE TO GO???”
 He says, “Oh, turn left.”
 I say “I can’t,” and I pull over to the right.
 He says, “Oh ok, thanks Tracey, see you.”
 I scream, “How did you know my name???”
 He laughs and disappears.
-There is an uncomfortable silence at the dinner table now and my Nicolas Cage lookalike, who also happens to run JPMorgan, and was speaking at the conference the following day, appears to be looking for an exit strategy.
+There is an uncomfortable silence at the dinner table now and my Nicolas Cage lookalike, who also happens to play a crucial role at JPMorgan, and was speaking at the conference the following day, appears to be looking for an exit strategy.
 His eyes dart across the room and fall upon a myriad of fascinating people to converse with, Dr Oz for one.
+My heart sinks.
 And then he slowly proceeds to tell me the most magnificent story of how he met his wife.

 He was living in a dilapidated hovel of a studio in Manhattan and his personal life was a shambles.
 He one day had this vision of meeting his future wife.
 He saw her very clearly and watched them both walking down a path together in NYC, having a particular conversation, and making plans for their future.
 Cut to: years later.
 He found himself with the exact woman he had imagined, and walking down the exact same path he had seen years before, a path that was not even his suggestion to walk down.
 He asked her to marry him.
 They worked together at JPMorgan and she was very cute.
 She expressed concern, saying that sure, he was attracted to her now while they were still young, but people get together all the time for those reasons and it doesn’t pan out.
 What about 25 years from now?
 He told her he had fallen in love with her soul and that of course they would get older but that he would always be in love with her.
 He then drew a picture of what he imagined her to look like in 25 years.
 He recently just found the picture and it looks exactly what she looks like 25 years later.
 He said he had no idea how he had known all of it, but he just did.